i-amdroid/sshfs-mount-tool/README.md

 V2 has been completely rewritten with Symfony Console component.

-V3 has been upgraded to use modern versions of PHP, Symfony, and other dependencies.
+V3 has been upgraded to use Symfony 6.2.

+V4 has been upgraded to use Symfony 6.3.

 Any contributions are welcome.

 **Future plans**

-* Add autocomplete suggestions
 * Add tests
 * Prettify info command
 * Install with Homebrew